ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 ### v2.43

+* Secondary objective selection overhauled, offering a drop-down or typing interface in place of clicking through a long list.
 * Major performance enhancement: mission pack data is no longer included in save files, eliminating the regular slowdown seen when the scoresheet was in use.
 * Minor performance enhancement: mission pack data is now downloaded once and shared between the scoreboard and secondary objective managers, speeding up load time and use of those features.
 * Dice roller/mat enhancements: